lackshaj/lackshaj/README.md

 # Hi there, I'm Lacksha Jeyabraba 👋 | 😄 Pronouns: she/her
 💻 Computer Science Student @ University of Southampton

 I'm a second-year BSc Computer Science student at the University of Southampton with a growing interest in cybersecurity, data science, and impactful software development.
-I'm passionate about building digital tools that are both creative and meaningful — from mood trackers to animal rights advocacy websites.
+I'm passionate about building digital tools that are both creative and meaningful, from mood trackers to animal rights advocacy websites.

 ## 👩‍💻 Me
 * Computer Science undergraduate with experience in **Python**, **JavaScript**, **Java**, **C**, **SQL**, **Linux**, **HTML**, **CSS** and **MongoDB**